zinduaschool/Data-Science-Resource-Centre/README.md

 - Organize and centralize high-quality resources for data science enthusiasts.
 - Encourage collaborative contributions from the community to keep the repo fresh and relevant

-🛠️ How to Use This Repository

-- Browse Resources: Jump into any folder to explore content related to that category.
-- Suggest Additions: Found a great resource?
-Open a pull request or file an issue!
-- Collaborate: Share your insights and help others by contributing new material.

 📂 Folder Structure
 Here’s a quick overview of what you’ll find: